arrickx/arrickx/README.md

 - 👋 Hi, I’m Richter lau - @arrickx
 - 👀 I’m interested in Coding and solving problems
-- 🌱 I’m currently learning wechat mini app development
-- 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me by email.

 <!---
 arrickx/arrickx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.